Fiji Human Right 2017 Report April 2018

 e.
 Acceptable Conditions of Work

-There is no single national limitation on maximum working hours for adults; however, there are restrictions and overtime provisions in certain sectors.
-Workers in some industries, notably transportation and shipping, worked excessive hours.
+There is no single national limitation on maximum working hours for adults, but there are restrictions and overtime provisions in certain sectors.
+The government establishes workplace safety laws and regulations.